 When it’s time for your colonoscopy screening, you’ll need to prepare your bowels by cleaning them out beforehand.
 Adequate preparation is essential to a successful colonoscopy.
 If your colon isn’t clear, your healthcare provider won’t be able to see properly inside.
-Signs of colorectal cancer, such as polyps, are often small and cling to the inside walls of your large intestine (your colon and rectum).
+Signs of colorectal cancer, such as polyps, are often small and cling to the inside walls of your colon.

 A colonoscopy prep or bowel prep kit is an oral laxative formula that you’ll take before your colonoscopy.
 (You may also need to complete a bowel prep before other procedures, such as a lower GI X-ray exam or colectomy).
 You’ll drink the formula the night before your procedure to clean out your bowels (by pooping).
 There are several different kinds of formulas that healthcare providers recommend.

 Different bowel prep kits are made up of slightly different combinations of ingredients.
 But in general, they all include: